-39See, e.g., Robert L. Smith and David Davis, "Migration Patterns Hold Back Cleveland," Plain Dealer, December 30, 2002.
+&lt;sup>41 See, e.g., Robert L. Smith and David Davis, "Migration Patterns Hold Back Cleveland," Plain Dealer, December 30, 2002.

-Segregated housing patterns affect the ability of African American families to build wealth through home ownership.
-A 2001 report sponsored by the Brookings Institute concluded that a "segregation tax" is imposed on African American homeowners due to the decreased value of property in predominantly minority neighborhoods.
-40 According to this report, the Cleveland area suffers from a "tax" of 24%, meaning that for each dollar of income, African American homeowners have 24% less in home values compared to whites with the same income.
+"segregation tax" is imposed on African American homeowners due to the decreased value of property in predominantly minority neighborhoods.
+According to this report, the Cleveland area suffers from a "tax" of 24%, meaning that for each dollar of income, African American homeowners have 24% less in home values compared to whites with the same income.
 While this "tax" is not formally assessed or collected by any governmental body, the lower amount of wealth that African Americans are able to accumulate has a real effect on their wealth and the amount of money they can pass on to their children.